p4lang/p4c/backends/ubpf/docs/EXAMPLES.md

 - `key_type` - is bit array type (i.e. bit<32>) or struct like type
 - `number_of_elements` - the maximum number of key-value pairs

-Currently registers have a limitation - they are not being initialized with default values.
+Currently, the `ubpf` architecture model does not allow to initialize registers with default values.
 Initialization has to be done by a control plane.

 ### Rate limiter (rate-limiter.p4)